JeffResc/maru-runner-vscode-extension/README.md

 - **Schema-based Detection**: Automatically detects any YAML file that matches the Maru Runner schema
 - **Native Integration**: Converts Maru tasks into VSCode tasks that can be run from the Command Palette or Tasks view
+- **CodeLens Integration**: Adds "Run" buttons directly in YAML files next to each task definition
 - **Real-time Updates**: Watches for changes in task files and automatically refreshes the task list
 - **Configurable**: Customize the Maru runner executable path and schema version
 - **Full Maru Support**: Supports all Maru Runner features including: